theojeffgood/Change-Reel/DEPLOYMENT.md

 - `OPENAI_API_KEY`: OpenAI API key
 - `WEBHOOK_SECRET`: GitHub webhook secret

+### Optional/Recommended Variables

+- `JOB_SYSTEM_ENABLED`: Set to `true` only in environments where you want the background job processor polling the database.
+Keep `false` (or unset) for dev or preview to avoid unintended workers.

 ### OAuth Configuration

 Make sure your GitHub OAuth app is configured with: